Huddersfield Ben: Show career

 Huddersfield Ben, registration number 3612, had an accomplished career in dog shows.
 He competed in Manchester in 1869 and placed second.
 He was shown again at Manchester in 1870 and won first place.
 At the Crystal Palace dog shows in 1870 and 1871, Ben took first and second prizes, respectively.
 Throughout his show career, Ben won 74 prizes.

 Foundation sire

 In spite of his short lifespan, Huddersfield Ben was responsible for producing most of the foundation stock of the Yorkshire Terrier.
 He was an extremely popular stud dog, being prepotent, and especially due to his reputation as one of the first to breed true to type Yorkshire Terriers.
 Although between 9 and 12 lb, he regularly sired stock that competed in the under 7 lb limit.

 Death and taxidermy

 At the age of 6, Ben was run over by a carriage and killed.
-His body was preserved and put on display.
+His body was taxidermized and put on display, but has gone missing since the Second World War.